fredemmott/XRFrameTools/README.md

     - when "GPU API" is "NVAPI", this value is a bitmask of [ `NVAPI_GPU_PERF_DECREASE` values](https://github.com/NVIDIA/nvapi/blob/67af97007f59c248c01e520d8c8fb70e243a3240/nvapi.h#L4723)

+P-State 0 has no power saving, while P-State 15 has the most power saving; that is, P-State 0 is best performance, P-State 15 is worst performance.

+NVIDIA describe their P-states as:

+- P0/P1: maximum 3D performance
+- P2/P3: balanced
+- P8: basic HD video playback
+- P10: DVD playback
+- P12: minimum idle power consumption

+P states higher than 12 should not be reachable while the PC as a whole is not in a sleep state.

 ## Warning about misleading numbers

 Your CPU and GPU can be throttled for various reasons, including: